Shawnzxxu/Deepfake/Topic Modeling/readme.md

 To run the notebook successfully, you will need the following Python libraries installed in your environment:

 - pandas
-- numpy
-- nltk
 - gensim
 - matplotlib
+- nltk
-- sklearn
+- pyLDAvis

 You can install these dependencies using pip:

-pip install pandas numpy nltk gensim matplotlib sklearn
+pip install pandas gensim matplotlib nltk pyLDAvis

 3. **Run the cells**: